 API is proud to provide a diversity scholarship in order to support participants on our programs who hail from a variety of backgrounds.
 The API Diversity Scholarship award ranges from $1,500 to $3,000 and is available for academic year, quarter/semester, or summer students.
 In order to be eligible, applicants must identify as one or more of the following: a minority student, a student with a disability, a member of the LGBTQ+ community, a U.S. military veteran, and/or a non-traditional student (30 years old or older).

-API is pleased to support participants on our programs who are the first in their families to attend a college or university.
+API is pleased to support participants on our programs who are the first in their families to attend a college or university in the United States.
 The First Generation Scholarship award ranges from $250 to $750 per session and is available for academic year, quarter/semester, and summer students.
-In order to be eligible, students must meet the following requirements: have a cumulative GPA of 2.75 or higher; be a first-generation college student (i.e., parents and grandparents did not attend a college or university); show financial need.
+In order to be eligible, students must meet the following requirements: have a cumulative GPA of 2.75 or higher; students who do not have a parent or guardian who attained a four-year degree from a US institution or students with parents who completed a four-year degree at an institution outside the U.S.; show financial need.

 API COMMUNITY OR TECHNICAL COLLEGE SCHOLARSHIP